 Another important consideration is the size of the diamond; stones that are .10 ct. – .15 ct. each are the ideal size and weight for a baby’s tiny earlobes.
 Many companies make earrings that come in petite sizes and are the appropriate scale for baby’s little ear lobes, but just to be sure, you should tell the representative that you are looking for a child so that you can be sure they are showing you something of appropriate size.

 Earring personality is equally important.
-Whether you are trying to declare a certain understated class with pearl buttons or a timeless elegance with a tear drop cut, parents can evaluate their baby’s overall style and appearance to choose the perfect earring.
-For example, children with round faces should wear stones with a vertical length to balance out roundness whereas children with long faces may look better with round earrings.
+Clear gems like diamonds or moissanite are timeless, but you may choose to forgo the traditional bling and pick a gemstone stud earring that’s better suited to your child’s personality.
 The ideal color can depend on how you typically dress your child.
 Children that wear more monochromatic colors may benefit from bright colored stones, such as an emerald or sapphire, whereas children who wear many bright colors may find more style in white diamonds.

 Before and After